Michael Ngoo: Style of play

 Ngoo has compared to Italian striker Mario Balotelli for his behaviour and relationships with managers.
-The player himself, however, has denied the comparisons, despite holding the squad number 45, a number which Balotelii has worn for most of his career.
-In the field, Ngoo possesses a powerful header and is also an areal threat, due to his height.
+The player himself, however, has denied the comparisons, despite holding the squad number 45, a number which Balotelli has worn for most of his career.
+In the field, Ngoo possesses a powerful header and is also an aerial threat, due to his height.
 Despite his large stature, Ngoo is uncommonly agile for a player of his size, and is able to play well with his back to goal, defending the ball with his large and strong body.
 He has also been praised for his selflessness, and his vision, being able to find his teammates with accuracy from close and long range; despite being a target man, Ngoo was the top assist provider for Tirana in the 2017–18 and 2018–19 seasons.